inLeagueLLC/coldfusion11/README.md

 The JVM config uses two options designed for containers (**-XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap**) rather than fixed heap sizes.
 By default, they will use all of the memory and CPU allocated to the container.
 This has not been tested specifically for CF in a production environment.
 This section will be updated as we discover or get reports on real-world usage.

+## Document Root / Reverse Proxy Setup

+This image is somewhat prescriptive in how it expects incoming requests to the CF engine.
+There are two connectors defined in Tomcat's **server.xml**:

+* (Port 8500) The standard HTTP Tomcat connector (aka Coldfusion's "internal webserver")
+* (Port 8014) The standard AJP Tomcat connector

+In a containerized deployment, a reverse proxy to port 8500 is likely to be much easier to work with than AJP connectors.

+The document root (configured in **server.xml**) is the **/var/www** directory, with a virtual aliases for **/CFIDE** and **/WEB-INF**.
+The [mod_cfml](https://viviotech.github.io/mod_cfml/index.html) valve is also configured to dynamically generate web contexts based on the **X-Tomcat-DocRoot** header.

+These connectors and mod_cfml can be reconfigured by replacing the server.xml, either as part of deployment or in extending the image.

 ## How To Use This Image or Build Your Own

 This image exposes the CF engine on port 8500 via HTTP.
 It is designed to be use with a reverse proxy rather than an AJP connector, but the images could easily be re-built